Sripada Pinakapani

 Sripada Pinakapani (3 August 1913 – 11 March 2013), was a medical doctor, administrator, professor in medicine, and carnatic musician.
-He received Sangeetha Kalanidhi award in 1983.
+He received the Sangita Kalanidhi award in 1983.

+Early life and career

 Pinkapani was born at Priya Agraharam of Srikakulam district.
 He spent three months in violin maestro Dwaram Venkataswamy Naidu's school.
 He joined M.B.B.S. in 1932.
 He completed M.D. in general medicine in December 1945 also from Andhra Medical College, under Andhra University, Visakhapatnam.

 Pinakapani worked as assistant professor at Madras Medical College from 1944 to 1949 and later at Andhra Medical College.
 He opted for Andhra Services and resigned to rejoin in the same post in 1951.
 He held the position of Professor of Medicine on 17 May 1954 and later transferred to Kurnool Medical College on 26 January 1957 and retired in the same position on 2 August 1968.

 Pinkapani had a successful career performing at major festivals and concerts.
 His disciples include carnatic vocalists, Nedunuri Krishnamurthy, Nookala Chinna Satyanarayana, Voleti Venkatesvarulu, Srirangam Gopalaratnam, the Malladi Brothers, Dr.N Ch Pardhasaradhi and many others.
 He wrote several books on carnatic music and Gaanakalasarvasvamu ran multiple volumes which had every minute detail of krithis.

 He is the paternal grandfather of singer Chinmayi Sripada.

 He died on 11 March 2013 in Kurnool, Andhra Pradesh, at the age of 99, a few months short of completing 100.